ASK Group: Migration to DEC VAX

-Manman: lower prices, other declines (1984-1989)
+MANMAN: Product Expansion (1984-1989)

-By the fall of 1984, ASK planned to offer a version of its original product, Manman, for about one-third of its previous price.
-Lower-priced minicomputers from Hewlett-Packard and Digital Equipment Corporation (DEC), the product's two hardware platforms, made this possible.
-The company hoped to protect its market share with smaller companies and emergent middle-range manufacturers.
 However, by 1985, ASK declined as its customers reduced expenditures.
 Exacerbating the problem, Kurtzig and her family also began selling off large blocks of their stock holdings in the company, which triggered a shareholder lawsuit.
 Kurtzig also backed away from ASK's day-to-day operations.
 In 1984, Kurtzig named Ronald W. Branniff president of the company, and in 1985 he took over her post of chief executive officer as well.
 Kurtzig attributed her declining interest in the business to family pressures, along with other factors.
 Divorced from her husband, Kurtzig devoted more time to raising her two sons, who were aged 12 and 9 at the time.

 Although the company remained profitable, ASK's earnings and sales declined in 1986, falling to $5.89 million on revenues of $76 million.
 ASK acquired NCA Corporation for $43 million in cash in 1987 which was a significant premium for a competitor that was beating them in two out of every three deals.
 Despite these small advances, ASK was losing ground to its competitors.
 In its research and development activities, ASK began to focus nearly all of its resources on upgrading and improving existing products instead of creating new ones.
 Salespeople had long been bedeviled with having to sell a primitive, conversational, scrolling user interface (not long afterwards, the problem was that although not everyone knew what a relational database was, everyone wanted one.)
 ASK had lost its entrepreneurial edge.

 In the meantime, Kurtzig had spent her time traveling, writing her autobiography, and investing in other technology companies, but this proved to be unfulfilling.
 In mid-1989 the ASK managing board approached Kurtzig and asked her to resume an active role in the company, and she accepted their invitation.
 Kurtzig spearheaded ASK's purchase of Data 3 Systems for $18.7 million, a privately owned competitor to ASK.
 In addition to this complementary expansion, Kurtzig began to revamp the way her old company had been run, shifting organization and priorities to new products.
 She changed such minor, but important, details as the quality of the food and beer at the company's Friday evening celebrations in an effort to reconnect upper level management with the company's employees.
 As part of this effort, Kurtzig instituted 360 degree reviews (where employees review bosses), hired entrepreneurial managers, spearheaded product entry into IBM and Sun Microsystems platforms, and opened international offices in Europe and Asia.
 The improvements resulted in 1989's earnings of $13.5 million.